Cramessar/YouTubeMonitorApp/README.md

 Welcome to the **YouTube Monitor App**! 🎉 This project started as a simple experiment but quickly evolved into a full-fledged JavaFX application that can track YouTube channels, notify users of new videos, and keep track of API usage.

-🚀 **This has been the biggest challenge of my programming journey so far, and let me tell you—it was a wild ride!** I went from "let’s just make a thing that checks a channel" to "oh wow, now we have API usage tracking, persistent storage, and a dark theme!" 😅
+🚀 **This has been the biggest challenge of my programming journey so far, and let me tell you—it was a wild ride!** I went from "let’s just make a thing that checks a channel" to "oh wow, now I have API usage tracking, persistent storage, and a dark theme!" 😅

 ## ✨ Features